-All events displayed to the left of the trigger point occur before trigger.
-These events are called pre-trigger messages that show events before the trigger point.
-All events to the right of the trigger point is called post-trigger messages.
+All events displayed to the left of the trigger point extstyle extstyle messages.
 The number of delay ranges available (pre-trigger and post-trigger messages) depends on the selected time base and memory depth.

-6.1.4 Adjust trigger position (horizontal delay)
+Adjust trigger position (horizontal delay)

-Fingers swipe left and right in the waveform display area, the trigger point $\mathbb{T}$ will move horizontally, the horizontal delay time changes, and the delay time is displayed at the top center of the screen, that is, the distance between the trigger point $\mathbb{T}$ and the center line $\checkmark$ of the waveform display area is displayed.
+Fingers swipe left and right in the waveform display area, the trigger point \mathbb{T} will move horizontally, the horizontal delay time changes, and the delay time is displayed at the top center of the screen, that is, the distance between the trigger point \mathbb{T} and the center line \checkmark of the waveform display area is displayed.